3 Effective Ways to Respond to Caregiver Criticism

 Example 3

-• You could say: It makes me feel unappreciated when you focus on what else needs to be done instead of recognizing all the things that I already do for my mom.
+• You could say: It makes me feel unappreciated when you focus on what else needs to be done rather than recognizing all the things I already do for my mom.

 3. Politely stand up for yourself

-Some criticism is completely out of line.
+Some criticism is entirely out of line.
 In these cases, you should absolutely stand up for yourself.

 The trick is to do it calmly and politely.

-That way, the person saying those things will be more likely to listen and think twice before saying things like that again.
+That way, the person saying those things will be more likely to listen and think twice before repeating them.

 For example: